The difference between chat and messaging

 When to use live chat

 Live chat, in real time, has clear benefits for customers and businesses alike.
 According to Facebook, 83% of consumers chat with businesses to ask about products and services — and 75% actually go on to make a purchase.
-Live chat offers customers immediate 1:1 support, and makes it possible for brands to create personal connections with their customers.
+Live chat software offers customers immediate 1:1 support, and makes it possible for brands to create personal connections with their customers.
 It can be fast and effective, keeping the customer in the context of the website.
 It can mean lighter staffing, with agents monitoring live chat alongside other channels, or even multitasking across multiple chat conversations.

 However, 28% of customers expect a reply in under 5 minutes.
 People are distracted easily.
 If you set a timer to come back to this article after 5 minutes of browsing between other tabs, you’d probably forget what you were doing.
 If it were possible to put the conversation down and receive a reply when the agent is ready, instead of waiting in a queue and hoping for a best-case CX scenario, wouldn’t you choose that instead?